Taking Legal Action In The Face Of Employment Retaliation

 For Counsel On Employment Retaliation, Contact Attorney Nima Shivayi

-To schedule a free consultation and explore your legal options, call my Pasadena law office at 626-408-8528, or contact me online.
-I represent clients throughout the Greater Los Angeles area, including the communities of Burbank, Santa Monica and Glendale.
+To schedule a free consultation and explore your legal options, call my Irvine law office at 949-237-7978, or contact me online.
+I represent clients throughout Orange County.